 The road is entirely paved.
 It was originally an Indian path and then a wagon route.
-It was originally built for stagecoach and supply wagons to service the 1840-1850’s gold miners.
-The road was bypassed by the New Priest Grade Road.
+Built for stagecoach and supply wagons to service the 1840-1850’s gold miners, the road was bypassed by the New Priest Grade Road.

 Is Old Priest Grade Road dangerous?

 Trucks, motorhomes, buses and trailers are prohibited.
 This route is for passenger vehicles only and is very steep and windy.
 You should only attempt to drive it if you have a reliable car.
 There is a 7,500-pound weight limit.
 It’s a killer road: 18 people have died going down it over the years.
 It’s one of the steepest climbs in Northern California.
 The road has grade steepness up to 18 percent, and the steepest stretch might be closer to 20 percent.
 Functional brakes are a must.
 Overheating is quite common on this steep grade in the summertime.
 It is very slippery when wet.
 High risk of rock slides.
 It has some narrow parts and it’s a heavily traveled route to Yosemite National Park.
 Bad weather in winters creates safety hazards: the roadway can become icy during chilly winter temperatures.